ericwoolard/Subreddit-Flair-Distribution-Counter/README.md

 You can receive more verbose output by changing line 22 of the cfg file from "INFO" to "DEBUG".

-Once the script completes, it will dump all of the stats to a JSON file in the same folder as the script itself named `flaircount.json`.
-You can configure this filename on line 22 of the cfg file.
+Once the script completes, it will dump all of the stats to both a JSON file and a CSV file in the same folder as the script itself, and will name them `flaircount.json` and `flaircount.csv` respectively.
+You can configure either filename from lines 10 & 11 of the cfg file.

 Common Errors
 ---------------